frdr/clean-vimscript/README.md

 Providing `-bar` will allow commands to be chained using the `|` or `<bar>` operators.
 This is what you'd expect from any command.
 Exceptions are commands that accept a variable number of arguments.

+## Debugging

+You wrote some Vimscript but it's not working yet.
+This section covers some techniques to narrow down the bug.

+### Is Vim broken or is it the config?

+Retry whatever it is that's not working with `vim -N -u NONE` to start Vim without any configuration.
+You may `:source` your configuration files one by one until you can reproduce your issue.

+A related technique is to start `vim --clean` for default configuration.